KIN4340 – Dissecting Chinese Culture and History

 The teaching is organized as 10 classes of 2 hours each throughout the semester.

-- Active participation in class and at least 80 per cent attendance
+- Active participation in at least 8 out of 10 classes

 An oral presentation and opposition in class